-Joan Fontaine, who has died aged 96, was one of the last Hollywood stars who learned their craft during the heyday of the 1930s.
+Joan Fontaine, who died aged 96 on 15 December 2013, was one of the last Hollywood stars who learned their craft during the heyday of the 1930s.
 Her career matured during the next decade, but she was served less well in the 1950s, due to a lack of roles catering for her particular style, when she increasingly turned to television and theatre.

 Fontaine had a natural, understated beauty which she could downplay when required, her role in Rebecca being one occasion when her character was meant to be plain and mousy.
 She was nominated for the Oscar for best actress for her performance, losing out to Ginger Rogers on that occasion, but winning the following year for her next Hitchcock film, Suspicion.